 A cosmopolitan city with parties, good vibes, great weather… With beaches, mountains, parks, and incredible monuments… There aren’t many cities that have all that in one place, especially one with a population of 2 million.
 That has to be why Barcelona has become one of the world’s major destinations!
 Want to know all about the Capital of Catalonia?
 Read on!

 Driving in Barcelona can be complicated, considering it’s the second-largest city in Spain.
 Nearly 2 million people live in the city, so don’t be surprised if the streets aren’t exactly deserted when it comes to parking…

-The most important things that you have to be aware of when driving in Barcelona are the pollution laws.
-Like we mentioned in the previous paragraph, Barcelona is an extremely populous city, and that means high levels of pollution during certain times of the year.
-The biggest measure the Capital of Catalonia has taken against pollution is to restrict the most polluting vehicles from driving in the city, citing the Traffic Administration’s standards as an example.
-To find out if your vehicle could be affected by these restrictions, make sure to check your car’s environmental label (webpage in Spanish).
+The most important thing that you have to be aware of when driving in Barcelona is the Low Emission Zone (ZBE).
+Like we mentioned in the previous paragraph, Barcelona is an extremely populous city, and that means high levels of pollution.
+The main objective of the ZBE in the Capital of Catalonia is to restrict the most polluting vehicles from driving in the city, citing the Traffic Administration’s standards as an example.
+To find out if your vehicle could be affected by these restrictions, make sure to check your car’s environmental label.